kubeflow/kubeflow/testing/README.md

 NAMESPACE=kubeflow-test-infra
 ```

-After starting `kubectl proxy` you can connect to it at

-Then you can connect to the UI via the proxy at
+After starting `kubectl proxy` on `127.0.0.1:8001`, you can connect to the argo UI via the local proxy at

 ```
 http://127.0.0.1:8001/api/v1/proxy/namespaces/kubeflow-test-infra/services/argo-ui:80/